n8henrie/n8henrie.github.io/_posts/2011-10-24-your-guess-is-as-good-as-mine.md

   </p>

   <p>
     He hurled another clue in my general direction.
 I nearly fell out of my seat dodging it.
 Previously, witholding the answer he wanted so badly had been a struggle, but now it was outright painful.
 I pushed my tongue up and curled it behind my superior central incisors to keep the unjustified answer from slipping out between my teeth.
 Why did he want us to give him this answer so badly?
-Couldn’t he see that I refused to be credited for an answer that I hadn’t earned?
-That I hadn’t learned?
-That I didn’t believe?
+Couldn't he see that I refused to be credited for an answer that I hadn't earned?
+That I hadn't learned?
+That I didn't believe?
   </p>

   <p>
     One more accusatory prompt pointed its finger at us.
 A drop of carbonated sweat dripped down my left temple.
 My leg was shaking, as usual.
-I wouldn’t be able to withstand another round of silence.
+I wouldn't be able to withstand another round of silence.
   </p>

   <p>